tessel/sync-queue/README.md

 ```

 ## Description
 Use `place` to put things in the queue.
 They will start being executed automatically.
-Call `next` when you want the thing you put in the queue is finished.
+Call `next` when you want the next thing in the queue to begin execution.